Sky: Children of the Light: Seasons and events

 Sky features ongoing seasonal events, with new storylines and unique spirits and items.
-Seasons and events in the game follow a freemium strategy, where some of the cosmetics sold by spirits require a paid "Season Pass" or via microtransactions from the in-game shop.
-The seasons have a unique currency called "seasonal candles," which can be used to purchase seasonal items and are converted to regular candles when the season ends.
+Seasons and events follow a freemium strategy, where some of the cosmetics sold by spirits require a paid "Season Pass" or via microtransactions from the in-game shop.
+The seasons have a unique currency called "seasonal candles", which can be used to purchase seasonal items and are converted to regular candles when the season ends.
 Seasonal spirits may return as "Traveling Spirits" in the future, which players can give their candles and hearts to receive seasonal items for a limited time, albeit at a higher price.
+Some seasonal events involve collaborations with literary works and fictional characters such as The Little Prince, Sanrio's Cinnamoroll, the Moomins, and Alice's Adventures in Wonderland.

 Music

 Sky features an orchestral score composed by Vincent Diamante, with some tracks performed by FAME'S Macedonian Symphonic Orchestra.
-Norwegian singer Aurora also provides the vocals for the game's intro and outro songs.
+Norwegian singer Aurora also provides the vocals for the intro and outro songs.
 The game utilizes FMOD for dynamic music and sound playback.

 Four volumes of soundtrack albums have been released.
 The first volume covers more recognizable music from the base game cycle.
 The second volume contains mostly ambient background music, and the third includes various pieces composed for Skys Seasonal Events.

 Charity

 In 2020, Thatgamecompany held some in-game events in support of charity.
-First was the "Days of Nature" event, in celebration of Earth Day, during which a unique IAP (in-app purchase) was available.
-Proceeds from each purchase of the IAP were used to plant one tree per purchase, in partnership with the OneTreePlanted charity.
+The first was the "Days of Nature" event, in celebration of Earth Day, during which a unique IAP (in-app purchase) was available.
+Proceeds from the IAP's were used to plant one tree per purchase, in partnership with the OneTreePlanted charity.
 This event resulted in a total of 40,576 trees planted across the Amazonian and Australian forests damaged by wildfires.
 In April 2021, Sky hosted its second "Days of Nature" event, using the game to promote awareness towards plastic pollution of the ocean.

 In May 2020, Thatgamecompany hosted a "Days of Healing" event to help raise money for the Médecins Sans Frontières organization, after which Thatgamecompany donated US$719,138 to the MSF COVID-19 Crisis Fund.
 For the event, Thatgamecompany also joined the World Health Organization's #PlayApartTogether campaign.

 In June 2020, Sky held its first "Days of Rainbow" event, featuring colorful rainbow items and spells as a way to celebrate pride month.
-The second "Days of Rainbow" event the following year gathered funds for The Trevor Project and the Global Fund for Women, with players raising $794,420 in total.
+The second "Days of Rainbow" event the following year gathered funds for The Trevor Project and the Global Fund for Women, with players raising $794,420.